TIBCOSoftware/flogo-contrib/activity/mySQLFetch/README.md

 # MySQL Fetch
-This activity provides your flogo application the ability to make a select query and returns the table selected as a JSON string.
+This activity provides your flogo application the ability to fire a select query to mySQL database and fetch the required data returning it as a JSON string.

 ## Installation